Financial planning tools and services to put you on the path to the future you want

 According to the American College of Cardiology, single adults are 5% more likely to develop heart disease than their married peers.

 As such, pay special attention to your heart health — get regular checkups.

 There is a lot more to estate planning than figuring out what to do with your assets.
 Notably, as someone single, it is very important that you have documented someone who can speak for you and your wishes if something happens to you.
 How do you want to be cared for and how do you want your finances managed if you can not speak for yourself?

-Sixty nine percent of Americans will need long-term care, even though only 37 percent think they will, according to SeniorCare.com.
+69% of Americans will need long-term care, even though only 37% think they will, according to SeniorCare.com.

-While it is really not a great plan for anyone, many married couples expect that they will be able to care for each other in case of a long term care event.
+While it is really not a great plan for anyone, many married couples expect that they will be able to care for each other in case of a long-term care event.
 This is simply not the case for someone who is single.
-It is therefore really important that you figure out how you want to be cared for and how you are going to pay for it.
+It is therefore extra important that you figure out how you want to be cared for and how you are going to pay for it.